 A ghostwriter does not care about that and therefore charges more than average writing rates?
 So if making money is the primary option for you, you can engage ghostwriting services for clients.

-You cannot do effective search engine optimization without writing SEO-optimized copies of articles.
+You cannot do effective search engine optimization without writing SEO-optimized articles.

 Being an SEO writer means you have the power to craft words that will boost a page or a website and push them up to appear on the Google search engine quickly when a particular keyword is searched for.

-There is always a demand for SEO copywriters, people want their websites to rank high on the Google search engine, and you are the man for the job.
+There is always a demand for SEO copywriters, people want their websites to rank high on the Google search engine, and you are the one for the job.

 - Keyword research